 For U2 fans, there are two particular cities plum full of RG locations of significance: Dublin, U2’s hometown – the mecca for U2 fans (especially to see them in concert); and Berlin, where they recorded the album Achtung Baby.

 This post is all about Berlin and its U2 must see sites.
-(I’ll tackle Dublin next time.)
+(You can go here for the Dublin guide.)

 The story goes something like this: U2, straight off the mad success of The Joshua Tree and the somewhat mixed response to Rattle and Hum the movie, famously said that they needed to “go away and dream it all up again.”
 They were looking for inspiration and decided to go to Berlin to Hansa Tonstudios, where David Bowie recorded Low and Heroes.

-Berlin and Hansa Tonstudios did indeed inspire the band, resulting in the massive, superb, shockingly different sound for the band and a town that has become almost as synonymous with the band as Dublin.
+Berlin and Hansa Tonstudios did indeed inspire the band, resulting in the massive, superb, shockingly different sound for the band: the tour de force album Achtung Baby – and a town that has become almost as synonymous with the band as Dublin.

 I’ve been lucky enough to go to Berlin a few times in my life and, of course, sought out the key locations connected to U2 and Achtung Baby.
 It just must be done!

-I have a feeling there are few of you out there that might want to visit these places as well, especially with a U2 tour date in Berlin coming up, so I thought I would share a list of the U2 sites I’ve seen (and some I’ve only become aware of while writing this list – I need a another trip to Berlin now!).
+I have a feeling there are few of you out there that might want to visit these places as well, so I thought I would share a list of the U2 sites I’ve seen (and some I’ve only become aware of while writing this list – I need a another trip to Berlin now!).

 I tend to mark my maps with the places I visit, especially those I want to find again – so I dragged out my trusty Berlin travel guide and map (Frommer’s Berlin Day by Day book from 2008!) – and plotted the course I would take if I were to see the key U2 sites in less than a day (in case you need to, I don’t know, run to the GA line or something!!) (zoom in on the map below and follow the purple highlighting).